Welding Lead Inspection

 Fill out the form to watch this Supervisor Safety Tip video.

-My name is Jill Chief Safety Officer with Vivid Learning Systems.
+My name is Jill Chief Safety Officer with HSI Learning Systems.
 I'm a former OSHA inspector here to help you identify and correct workplace safety hazards.
 I'd like to share one safety training tip with you today when you are doing your safety inspections, specifically when you're looking at welders, and one component of a welder to be mindful of.

 So right here we have a TIG welder and when you're doing your safety audits, take a look at what's called the lead on the welder itself, so that would be this length of cable we want to take a look at the entire length as you're doing your inspection and look for any cuts that might be in this protective covering, any burn marks and that might be an indication of where you want to unzip this particular covering and take a closer look to make sure the electrical parts on the inside of this case haven't been damaged and if they have then that's something that you would need to get repaired.